MARIO: Motion-Augmented Real-Time Multi-Sensor Inertial Odometry

-I am a Ph.D. student in Computer Science at Northwestern University (SPICE Lab), advised by Prof. Karan Ahuja.
-My research lies at the intersection of human-computer interaction, wearable computing, and haptic interfaces.
+I am a Ph.D. student in Computer Science at Northwestern University, advised by Prof. Jessica Hullman.
+My research spans human-AI interaction, wearable computing, and haptic interfaces — exploring how intelligent systems and novel sensing technologies can augment human perception and support more effective decision-making.

 Before joining Northwestern, I worked at the University of Chicago (HCI Lab) with Prof. Pedro Lopes.
 I received my M.S.E. in Robotics from the University of Pennsylvania (GRASP Lab) and my B.E. in Industrial Design from Xi'an Jiaotong University.